Flamingo-tech/Open-AIR/Open Air Mini/README.md

-# Important:
+# ⚠ Important:
 This project is not supported by Duco and Orcon, nor is there any affiliation with and/or (technical) support from these companies.
+When you modify your ventilation box, you are doing so of your own volition and at your own risk.